-Agenda Item: 6.4
+Agenda Item: 5.2

-Request for Decision
+Briefing Note

+Title

-Title Bylaw 1615/23 - Amendment to Land Use Bylaw 1385/17 - Redistricting of a Portion of NE-5-55-24-W4M from AG - Agriculture District to AG2 - Agriculture 2 District - First Reading Proposed Motion That Council give first reading of Bylaw 1615/23.
-Administrative That Council give first reading of Bylaw 1615/23, to allow for the proposed amendment to proceed to a Public Hearing to receive feedback from Recommendation affected parties.
-Previous Council / November 15, 2022 Regular Council Meeting Motion 413/22: That Council give third reading of Bylaw 1597/22.
-Committee Direction July 10, 2017 Regular Council Meeting Motion 351/17: That Council give third reading to Bylaw 1385/17 (Land Use Bylaw).
-Report Background Information
+2:00 p.m.
+Public Hearing - Bylaw 1615/23 - Amendment to Land Use Bylaw 1385/17 - Redistricting of a Portion of NE-5-55-24-W4M from AG - Agriculture District to AG2 - Agriculture 2 District

+Issue

+To receive comments from the public regarding proposed Bylaw 1615/23, to redistrict approximately 5.06 acres from AG - Agriculture District to AG2 - Agriculture 2 District to facilitate an Event Venue.

+Previous Council / Committee Direction

+February 14, 2023 Regular Council Meeting

+Motion 018/23: That Council give first reading of Bylaw 1615/23.

+November 15, 2022 Regular Council Meeting

+Motion 413/22: That Council give third reading of Bylaw 1597/22.

+July 10, 2017 Regular Council Meeting

+Motion 351/17: That Council give third reading to Bylaw 1385/17 (Land Use Bylaw).

+Report

+Background Information
-- An application has been received to redistrict the subject parcel from AG

-Agriculture to AG2 Agriculture 2 District.
+- An application has been received to redistrict the subject parcel from AG - Agriculture District to AG2 Agriculture 2 District.
 The proposed redistricting would allow the applicant to pursue a development permit for an Event Venue. - The subject property, which is 5.06 acres in size, is located off Township Road 551, north of the Surgeon Valley and is bordered by other agricultural parcels. - A dwelling, garage, two sea cans, engineered barn, and two parking lots are located on the parcel. - The engineered barn was built in 2018 and the venue has been in operation since 2019.
 The operator has been obtaining temporary event venue permits in the absence of a development permit.
-With the County's recent addition of Diversified Agriculture provisions (including an AG2 district) in the Land Use Bylaw, an ongoing event venue use is now possible.

-- There have been no complaints made regarding the events on the parcel. - The applicant has contacted adjacent landowners about the redistricting application and two letters of support have been submitted as part of the application.
-Further opportunity would be provided to adjacent landowners and the broader public at the time of Public Hearing.
+With the County's recent addition of Diversified Agriculture provisions (including an AG2 district) in the Land Use Bylaw, an ongoing event venue use is now possible. - At the time the application was received, Administration had received no complaints regarding the events on the parcel. - The applicant has contacted adjacent landowners about the redistricting application and two letters of support were submitted as part of the application.